 As Pope Francis has reminded us, our parishes are called to be "islands of mercy in the midst of a sea of indifference."
 Everyone in a given parish community should know where to refer a pregnant woman in need.
-Walking with Moms in Need hopes to help parishes do just that.
+Walking with Moms in Need: A Year of Service hopes to help parishes do just that.

-To support this effort, the USCCB Secretariat of Pro-Life Activities will be providing educational, pastoral, and action-oriented resources to help parishes go to the peripheries and bring hope and help to mothers in need.
+For this Year of Service, the USCCB Secretariat of Pro-Life Activities will be providing educational, pastoral, and action-oriented resources to help parishes go to the peripheries and bring hope and help to mothers in need.
 Through the combined efforts of parishes nationwide, we hope to move closer to the day when every pregnant mother in need knows where to turn for help, and abortion is simply unthinkable.

 Evangelium vitae (The Gospel of Life), no. 95 © 1995, Libreria Editrice Vaticana.
 Pope Francis, Lenten Message © 2015, Libreria Editrice Vaticana.
 Used with permission.
 All rights reserved.
-Copyright © 2021, United States Conference of Catholic Bishops, Washington, DC.
+Copyright © 2020, United States Conference of Catholic Bishops, Washington, DC.
 All rights reserved.